Nepal Govt. Reged. number: 39829/2005

 Answer: Yes sure !!
 If you provide us your flight details then you should do a request then our representative will come to pick up you at Kathmandu international airport.

-Answer: Actually in Annapurna Circuit Trekking is suitable for keen trekkers/walkers who are able to walk around 4 or 5 hours in a day, with a lightweight daypack.
-For this trekking, if you have little experience with carrying little day packs? better for going round annapurna trek.
+Answer: Actually in Annapurna Circuit Trekking is suitable for enthusiastic walkers who are able to walk around 4 or 5 hours in a day, with a lightweight daypack.
+If you have little experience with carrying little day packs? better for going round annapurna trek.

-Answer: All the guest houses along with the annapurna trekking, they have attached restaurant and they cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)
+Answer: All the lodges along with the round annapurna treks, they have attached restaurant and they cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)